 Treatment for ADHD Stimulant Addiction

 If you or someone you love is misusing stimulant drugs, Red Oak Recovery offers evidence-based recovery therapies.
-Providing gender-specific alcohol and substance abuse treatment for young adults 18 and older, our program is located in the beautiful Blue Ridge Mountains of North Carolina.
+Providing gender-specific alcohol and substance use treatment for young adults 18 and older, our program is located in the beautiful Blue Ridge Mountains of North Carolina.
 To learn more or begin the insurance approval process for Adderall addiction, call 866.457.7426 today.